HGustavs/LenaSYS/dbTables.md

 Stores all the duggas that has been saved in the system.
 That is, the answers that a student has entered is stored here.

 ### user_course
+This table represents a many-to-many relation between users and courses.
+That is, a tuple in this table joins a user with a course.

 ### user_group